antpearson/Mixd-CSS-Framework/README.md

 ## Configuration

-- Global variables are set in `vars.scss` which is a good starting point &mdash; set your colours, `font-families` etc. first
+- Global variables are set in `vars.scss` which is a good starting point &mdash; set your colours, font families etc. first
 - Place **any variables** you use during the project here, and **any mixins** within `mixins.scss`
 - Import any external mixin libraries within `includes.scss`